The 20th Century

 Slovene associations exist in Budapest and Szombathely as well.
 In

-2000 a radio station in Szentgotthárd has been broadcasting daily programmes
+station in Szentgotthárd has been broadcasting daily programmes in

 The bilateral agreements between the republics of Slovenia